Ask AI

 Conclusion

-In patients with increased risk of complications after major surgery, light general anesthesia was not superior to deep general anesthesia with respect to death from all causes at 1 year.
+In patients with increased risk of complications after major surgery, light general anesthesia was not superior to deep general anesthesia with respect to all-cause mortality at 1 year.

 Reference